Introduction:

 Etching:

-Flexible substrates often contain long parallel traces that require consistent etching.
-To ensure uniform etching, attention should be paid to the spraying direction, pressure, position, and transmission direction of the etching solution.
-It is also recommended to use a rigid substrate in front of the flexible substrate during etching to assist in forward movement.
-Additionally, an automatic regeneration system for etching fluid is preferred.
+Flexible substrates often feature long parallel traces that require consistent etching.
+Attention to spraying direction, pressure, and transmission direction of the etching solution is crucial for uniform etching.
+Using a rigid substrate in front of the flexible one during etching can aid in forward movement, and an automatic regeneration system for etching fluid is beneficial.

-After etching, PCBs need surface treatment to enhance adhesion before applying the cladding layer.
-Due to moisture absorption, both the drilled cladding layer and the etched flexible PCBs must be dried in an oven for 24 hours before lamination.
-The stack-up height should not exceed 25mm.
+After etching, PCBs require surface treatment to enhance adhesion before applying the cladding layer.
+Drying both the drilled cladding layer and etched flexible PCBs in an oven for 24 hours before lamination is recommended to mitigate moisture absorption.
+The stack-up height should not exceed 25mm to maintain structural integrity.

 Lamination: